Children's Hospital Colorado

 What causes heavy or abnormal menstrual bleeding?

-In girls and young women, heavy or abnormal menstrual bleeding most often occurs because of an imbalance of hormones.
+Heavy or abnormal menstrual bleeding most often occurs because of an imbalance of hormones.
 The body produces a female hormone called estrogen at the beginning of puberty.
 Estrogen causes the lining of the uterus to grow thicker.
 The body also makes a hormone called progesterone after ovulation.
 Progesterone causes the lining of the uterus to mature and thin over time.

 Who gets heavy or abnormal menstrual bleeding?

 Heavy menstrual bleeding due to hormonal factors is more common in the first few years after getting a menstrual period.
-This is because it often takes several years for girls to have regular and monthly ovulatory cycles.
+This is because it often takes several years to have regular and monthly ovulatory cycles.

 Next steps

 We’re here when you need us.
-Telehealth appointments are available across every one of our specialties, so you can get the high-quality care we’ve always offered from the comfort, privacy and convenience of your home.
+Telehealth appointments are available across every specialty, so you can get the high-quality care we’ve always offered from the comfort, privacy and convenience of home.

-See if telehealth is right for your child
+See if telehealth is right for you